NR-Ramith/Library-Management-using-C/README.md

 # Library-Management-using-C
-This project is about managing books in an online library.
-This is a menu driven program where the user gets options to can create an account, view details of the books, borrow them based on their availability and can also subscribe for a membership plan to gain extra benefits and can return the books.
-They can also view the details of the books borrowed and returned.
+A Library Management System built in C that offers a user-friendly menu-driven interface to efficiently manage books within the library.

+**key features and functionalities** -

+**1. User Account Creation:** Users can create their own accounts, providing essential details such as their name, contact information, and desired login credentials.

+**2. Book Details:** Users have the ability to view comprehensive details about the available books in the library.
+This includes information such as the title, author, quantity and availability status.

+**3. Book Borrowing:** Users can check the availability of books and borrow them if they are currently in stock.
+The system will manage the borrowing process and update the availability status accordingly.

+**4. Membership Subscription:** Users have the option to subscribe to a membership plan, granting them additional benefits such as longer borrowal time and exclusive discounts on book purchases.

+**5. Book Return:** Once users have finished reading the borrowed books, they can easily return them.
+The system will update the availability status and manage the return process accordingly.

+The Library Management System provides a seamless and user-friendly experience, ensuring efficient book management and enhancing the overall library experience for the users. *Happy reading!*